Statistics show that living on campus inspires student involvement, lifts grades and increases satisfaction.

 Students who participate in and complete the PAC3 seminar are considered cultural ambassadors on the Georgia State campus.
 Similar to the University Housing program Panther Leap, by participating and completing the PAC3 program, you will now be qualified to apply for University Housing Student Leader positions.
 As an extension of the program, students have been integral in assisting and developing intercultural sensitivity skills among their peers through specialized programs and trainings.
 Our PAC3 graduates have gone on to become student body presidents, New Student Orientation leaders, Panther LEAP mentors and resident assistants, and have studied abroad in various countries.

-- Attend the Virtual PAC3 retreat that will take place on January 15, 2021;
+- Attend the In-Person PAC3 retreat that will take place on February 24th-26th

-To submit an application to be a part of the 2021 PAC3 Cohort, please go to https://www.surveymonkey.com/r/GSUPAC3.
-The deadline for this application to be submitted is November 30, 2020.
+To submit an application to be a part of the 2023 PAC3 Cohort, please go to https://gsu.qualtrics.com/jfe/form/SV_aa9YCAwSjdx6BaS .

 “As a Political Science major with hopes of practicing civil and human rights law and working in state and national government, it is imperative that I understand the different cultures that all of our citizens represent.
 This program opened my eyes to the realm of diversity and demonstrated how to interact with different cultures.
 I was able to build meaningful relationships with every member of my cohort while motivating one another to complete the program and dig deeper than the set requirements to complete the program.
 I can confidently say that I have an in-depth knowledge of the term culture, what that means to me and my society as well as the future of our community.”